 (2) The bidding of an object begins with the naming of the lot number and the call price.

-(3) The auction is increased by approx. 10% of the last bid.
+(3) The bidding is increased by approx. 10% of the last bid.
 All prices in the catalog and the auction refer to EURO.
-The contract is concluded by the acceptance of the highest bid (highest bid).
-If the minimum selling price (limit) is not reached, the bid will be accepted under reserve.
+The contract is concluded by accepting the highest bid (highest bid).
+If the minimum selling price (limit) is not reached, the bid will be awarded conditionally.

 (4) The Auctioneer of the Auction House is entitled to separate and combine lots as well as to withdraw lots or to change the order of lots from the catalog.

-(5) The auction house reserves the right to reject bids without giving reasons.
-In particular, if it is feared that the bidder will not pay the highest bid or the origin of the money is not traceable.
+(5) The Auction House reserves the right to reject bids without giving reasons.
+Especially if it is feared that the bidder will not pay the highest bid or the origin of the money is not traceable.

 (6) By placing a bid, the bidder confirms that he has ascertained the condition and description of the object before the auction.

 (7) In case of disagreement, multiple bids, overlooked bids and overlooked written bids, the Auctioneer of the Auction House shall decide on the acceptance of the bids.
-In such cases, the Auction House reserves the right to cancel any knockdowns made within 14 working days and to auction the item again.
+In such cases, the auction house reserves the right to cancel any knockdowns made within 14 working days and to re-auction the item.

 § 13 Purchase price, payment, transfer of ownership

 (1) Domestic buyers are obliged to pay the full purchase price of the auctioned items within 8 days after the knockdown.
-Buyers from abroad are obliged to pay within 14 days after the knockdown.
+Buyers from abroad within 14 days after knockdown.
 If the buyer does not meet this deadline, the auction house may charge interest on arrears.

 (3) A uniform premium shall be added to the hammer price (highest bid) as follows:

-(4) On objects of living artists and those whose death does not date back more than 70 years, the resale right remuneration prescribed by law will be added to the purchase price.
-The resale right remuneration shall only apply if the purchase price exceeds € 2,500.
+(4) On objects of living artists and those whose death does not date back more than 70 years, the resale right remuneration prescribed by law shall be added to the purchase price.
+The resale right remuneration is only applicable if the purchase price exceeds € 2,500.
 The resale right is remunerated as follows:

 a) 4% of the first € 50,000 of the purchase price (less any sales tax included)